craig-m/ansible-anywhere/README.md

 * easily create some magic alias like `invoke deploy staging` for a chain of commands.

 I tried makefiles and invoke suited my needs here so much better.

+#### Docker

+Molecule will run roles in containers to test them (by default - you can use VM too), via what they call a [driver](https://molecule.readthedocs.io/en/latest/configuration.html#driver).

+So having Docker setup inside the VM is very useful 🐳